Amy Adams: Personal life and off-screen work

 Adams met actor and painter Darren Le Gallo at an acting class in 2001.
-They began dating a year later while collaborating on a short film titled Pennies.
+They began dating a year later while collaborating on a short film, Pennies.
 They became engaged in 2008.
-Adams gave birth to their daughter Aviana in 2010.
+She gave birth to their daughter in 2010.
 Seven years after their engagement, the couple married, in a private ceremony, at a ranch near Santa Barbara, California.
-Adams said in 2016 that she appreciates the numerous sacrifices Le Gallo had made as the primary caregiver for their family.
-They reside in Beverly Hills, California.
-She has described her family life as "pretty low-key", and has said that her routine involves going to work, taking her daughter to the park, and having weekly date nights with her husband.
+In 2016, Adams said that she appreciates the numerous sacrifices Le Gallo has made as the primary caregiver for their family.
+They live in Beverly Hills, California.
+She says that her family life is "pretty low-key", and her routine is going to work, taking her daughter to the park, and having weekly date nights with her husband.

 Adams finds little value in being a celebrity and maintains that the "more that people know about me, the less they'll believe me and my characters".
 She attracts little gossip or tabloid attention, and strives to keep a healthy work-life balance.
 She makes an effort to remain unaffected by her fame, believing that it would hinder her ability to play roles with honesty.
 Adams has spoken about suffering from insecurity and a lack of confidence from a young age and how motherhood had made her calmer.
 She frequently breaks into song when stressed at work.
 She has joined other actors in calling for equal pay for women in the film industry, but she finds that actresses are too often asked to explain the gender pay gap and feels the questions should be directed instead to producers.

 Having experienced difficulty in her early years in the film industry, Adams works closely with underprivileged students at New York City's Ghetto Film School.
 Variety honored her for her work with them in 2010.
 She supports the Trevor Project, a nonprofit organization that helps troubled LGBT teenagers, and served as a presenter for the 2011 event "Trevor Live".
 In 2013, she launched the book The Beauty Book for Brain Cancer to help raise money for brain cancer charities Snog and Headrush.
 The following year, she attended a charity event at the UCLA Medical Center, Santa Monica, to raise funds for sexually abused children.
-In 2020, Adams teamed up with actress Jennifer Garner to launch the campaign #SaveWithStories to promote children's education during school closures due to the COVID-19 pandemic.
+In 2020, Adams and actress Jennifer Garner launched the campaign #SaveWithStories to promote children's education during school closures due to the COVID-19 pandemic.
 Adams is an ambassador for The RightWay Foundation, a charity that provides employment and mental health services to former foster youth.
 Variety honored her for her work with them in 2024.